 So this is the problem we found with Tempur Pedic.
 They don’t share a lot of information about their technology with anyone, as they consider it proprietary information, so it is hard to find out exactly what their materials are made of or the densities of the layers, etc..

-The Tempur Pedic Cloud Luxe Breeze is based on the following layers:
+The Tempur Pedic Luxe Breeze is a 13″ thick mattress built of the following layers:

 Firmness & Support

 The Tempur Pedic Luxe Breeze is actually quite soft compared to many of their models.